The mission of the Department of Radiology is to improve human health through innovation in clinical care, imaging research, and education.

 Welcome from the Chair

-Looking towards the future, I believe our faculty and staff are poised to lead change in an era of unprecedented opportunity for imaging and image guided therapy.
+Looking towards the future, I believe our faculty and staff are poised to lead change in an era of unprecedented opportunity for imaging and image-guided therapy.
 We have a stable force of more than 73 faculty in nine subspecialty divisions, and many of our faculty are world-renowned for their contributions to research and education in Radiology.
-The University of Wisconsin Hospitals and Clinics has invested more than $60 million in our facilities and equipment over the past 10 years, and this commitment is evident throughout the state-of-the-art 80,000 sq ft clinical care area that we enjoy at UWHC.
-Our partner community hospitals at Meriter Health Services, Moundview Hospital, Hillsboro Hospital, and Group Health Cooperative continue to work with us to achieve our goal of providing outstanding clinical care and imaging services to Wisconsin citizens in the region.
+The University of Wisconsin Hospitals and Clinics (UW Health) has invested more than $60 million in our facilities and equipment over the past 10 years, and this commitment is evident throughout the state-of-the-art 80,000 sq ft clinical care area that we enjoy at UW Health.
+Our partner community hospitals continue to work with us to achieve our goal of providing outstanding clinical care and imaging services to Wisconsin citizens in the region.
 In this effort, we provide a unique combination of on-site general radiology services for our community partners, with backup provided by world-class subspecialty radiologists remotely by teleradiology.

 Our mission is to advance human health through innovation in imaging and image-guided therapies.
-I believe our Department has had an enormous impact on patient care, research, and education in the field of Diagnostic and Interventional Radiology.
-As Chair of our Department, I am extraordinarily enthusiastic about the future of the UW Department of Radiology.
+I believe our department has had an enormous impact on patient care, research, and education in the field of diagnostic and interventional radiology.
+As chair of our department, I am extraordinarily enthusiastic about the future of the University of Wisconsin Department of Radiology.
 Please join us in our effort to achieve our mission by joining our research effort, learning from our educational initiatives, or witnessing our outstanding patient care.

 Thomas Grist, Department Chair